All That Remains (band)

-All That Remains is an American metalcore band from Springfield, Massachusetts, formed in 1998.
-They have released nine studio albums, a live CD and DVD, and have sold over a million records worldwide.
-The group currently consists of vocalist Philip Labonte, rhythm guitarist Mike Martin, former Diecast drummer Jason Costa, and lead guitarist Jason Richardson, with Labonte being the last remaining original member.
+All That Remains is an American heavy metal band from Springfield, Massachusetts, formed in 1998.
+They have released ten studio albums, a live CD and DVD, and have sold over a million records worldwide.

+The group currently consists of vocalist Philip Labonte, rhythm guitarist Mike Martin, bassist Matt Deis and drummer Anthony Barone, with Labonte being the last remaining original member.
 In spite of this, the band's line-up had remained consistent from the release of 2008's Overcome until 2015's The Order of Things, spanning four albums.
-This line-up changed, however, in September 2015, when long-time bassist Jeanne Sagan left the band, with Patrick taking her place, and then again in February 2019, when the band confirmed that Jason Richardson would be joining the band to replace the deceased lead guitarist and original member, Oli Herbert.
-In 2021, Aaron Patrick parted ways with All That Remains to focus on his other band, Bury Your Dead.
+This line-up changed, however, in September 2015, when long-time bassist Jeanne Sagan left the band, with Aaron Patrick taking her place, and then again in February 2019, when the band confirmed that Jason Richardson would be joining the band to replace the deceased lead guitarist and original member, Oli Herbert.
+Patrick would be replaced in 2022 by Matt Deis.